 TESOL graduate certificate course requirements - 15 credit hours

 |Course Number||Course Title||Course Hours|

 |TS 719||Language Assessment & Evaluation||3|

 |TS 735||ESL Practicum||3|

-*NOTE: This graduate TESOL certificate may be applied towards the MATESOL program and should not be confused for the Kansas state TESOL licensure which is designed for Kansas-licensed teachers only.
+*NOTE: This graduate TESOL certificate may be applied towards the MATESOL program and should not be confused for the Kansas state TESOL endorsement which is designed for Kansas-licensed teachers only.
 The TESOL graduate certificate is designed for non-education majors.